St Mawgan in Pydar, Cornwall

 Mawgan, or Maganus, is thought to have been a 6th-century Welsh abbot.
 He accompanied St Breoc and St Cadoc on missionary journeys into Cornwall and Brittany.
 Maganus (or Mauganus) is the Latinised form of Mawgan.

 The parish church of St Mawgan dates to the 13th century and is dedicated to St Maganus and St Nicholas.
 The church boasts a 14th-century tower rather oddly built in the south transept.
 The church was endowed by the wealthy Arundell family of Lanherne.

-The interior boasts some beautiful;y carved 15th-century bench ends, a Tudor pulpit, and a late medieval screen, but the real treasure are 15th-century memorial brasses to members of the Arundell family.
+The interior boasts some beautifully carved 15th-century bench ends, a Tudor pulpit, and a late medieval screen, but the real treasure is a set of 15th-century memorial brasses to members of the Arundell family.

 Outside the church is a 15th-century lantern cross.
 One side of the lantern head is carved with a Crucifixion scene and the other with a depiction of The Annunciation.
 Also in the churchyard is a memorial in the shape of a rowing boat, commemorating a tragic incident in 1843 when ten sailors froze to death in their boat.

 A quiet Cornish village is not the place you would think to look for an Oriental garden, but just a short stroll from the centre of the village is the Japanese Garden, begun in 1991 beside a garden centre shop.
 Within the Japanese Garden is a koi pond, a Zen garden for contemplation, a bamboo grove, and a bonsai nursery.
 The garden covers almost 2 acres and is well worth a visit if only to marvel at the wide variety of Oriental plants that thrive in the micro-climate of the sheltered Vale of Lanherne.